In Bahrain, pope speaks out against death penalty and discrimination | Law-Order

 In Bahrain, pope speaks out against death penalty and discrimination

-The pontiff's visit, only the second by a pope to the Arabian Peninsula, is aimed at improving ties with the Islamic world but thrust him into the Sunni-Shi'ite rights divide in Bahrain, which crushed a pro-democracy uprising in 2011.
-Referring to Bahrain's constitution, the pope said commitments should constantly be practiced so that "religious freedom will be complete", equal dignity and equal opportunities "concretely recognised for each group", that no forms of discrimination exist and that human rights "are not violated".
+The visit, only the second by a pope to the Arabian Peninsula, is aimed at improving ties with the Islamic world but has thrust him into the Sunni-Shi'ite rights divide in Bahrain, which crushed a pro-democracy uprising in 2011.
+Referring to Bahrain's constitution, the pope said commitments should constantly be put into practice so that "religious freedom will be complete", equal dignity and equal opportunities "concretely recognised for each group", and that no forms of discrimination exist nor human rights "violated".

-Referring to Bahrain's constitution, the pope said commitments should constantly be practiced so that "religious freedom will be complete", equal dignity and equal opportunities "concretely recognised for each group", that no forms of discrimination exist and that human rights "are not violated".
+Referring to Bahrain's constitution, the pope said commitments should constantly be put into practice so that "religious freedom will be complete", equal dignity and equal opportunities "concretely recognised for each group", and that no forms of discrimination exist nor human rights "violated".
 "I think in the first place of the right to life, of the need to guarantee that right always, including for those being punished, whose lives should not be taken," he added.

-The Gulf state seeks to strengthen "our common purpose towards a world in which tolerance prevails while striving for peace, and rejects whatever divides its unity and threatens its civilisational development", he said.
-INTERNATIONAL LAW
+Bahrain seeks to strengthen "our common purpose towards a world in which tolerance prevails while striving for peace," he added.
+'HISTORIC MOMENT'

-The pope's visit has drawn attention to tensions between the Sunni-led government and the Shi'ite community that led a sizeable pro-democracy uprising in the 2011 "Arab Spring", which Bahrain quashed with Saudi and UAE help.
-Bahrain has imprisoned thousands of protesters, journalists and activists - some in mass trials - since the uprising and cracked down on later sporadic unrest and dissent.
+The pope's visit has drawn attention to tensions between the Sunni-led government and the Shi'ite community that led sizeable pro-democracy protests in the 2011 "Arab Spring", which Bahrain quashed with Saudi and UAE help.
+Bahrain has imprisoned thousands of protesters, journalists and activists - some in mass trials - since the uprising and cracked down on later dissent and sporadic unrest, in which security forces were targeted by bomb attacks.

+Sayed Ahmed Alwadaei, a Bahraini activist in exile who heads the Bahrain Institute for Rights and Democracy, in a statement praised the pope's speech as a "historic moment" and urged King Hamad to release those "wrongly imprisoned so the country can finally begin to heal after years of violence and oppression".
+Families of death row inmates in Bahrain had appealed to the Argentine-born pope to speak out against capital punishment and defend political prisoners during his trip.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)